MAPCATcom/tangram-es/platforms/android/README.md

 Open the project in Android Studio, select 'demo' from the Configurations menu, then press the 'Run' button (^R).

 Android Studio supports debugging both the Java and C++ parts of tangram-es on a connected device or emulator.
 Choose one of the 'debug' build variants, set your desired breakpoints, and press the 'Debug' button (^D).

+## Setting Mapcat Visualization API key ##

+_The test application (used for development purposes) uses Mapcat vector tiles, which require a Mapcat account and Visualization API key.
+Get a free API key at [www.mapcat.com/planpricing/](https://www.mapcat.com/planpricing/)._

+The test application asks for your Mapcat Visualization API key upon startup.